NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Bellflower Toolbelt.md

 * * *

 **Effect** You place an object of up to 1 Bulk into the belt, transforming that object into a tool befitting the trade for which the belt was created.
 Each object remains transformed until it has been removed from the belt for 24 hours or someone uses a single Interact action to return it to its normal form.
-If enough transformed items are in it, the belt can be used as a [[Artisan's Toolkit|Artisan's Toolkit]] for that trade.
+If enough transformed items are in it, the belt can be used as a [[3-Rules/Character Building/Equipment/A/Artisan's Toolkit|Artisan's Toolkit]] for that trade.

 *Source: Pathfinder Treasure Vault*
 *OGL*